 - transfer from Queen Charlotte Village to Sandspit airport

-Group Limited to 9 participants + Julie Bruce. (we have 6 spaces available)
+Group Limited to 8 participants + Julie and Alan Bruce. (there are three spaces available)

 We arrive from Vancouver in the afternoon and spend the evening in Sandspit.

 Dinner, for those arriving in time.

 Early this morning we begin our exploration of Moresby Island (the south island) by open Zodiak.
 We visit Louise Island, K'uuna Llnagaay ( Skedans) which is one of the most famous abandoned villages on Haida Gwaii.
 Canadian painter Emily Carr visited this village in 1912 and was able to capture some of the 56 standing totem poles that stood in front of a row of 27 houses.
 Not many of these magnificent totem poles are still standing today.
 This evening we spend the night on our small floating Lodge with cozy rooms, sitting and dining area and a large covered deck.
 Our floating lodge has all the comforts of home, flush toilets, hot and cold running water-everything except a shower.
 Breakfast, Lunch, Dinner

 Today we enter the Gwaii Haans National Park Reserve, and visit T'aanuu Llnagay, in the late 1800s this village was home to over 500 people and was the largest village in Haida Gwaii.
 We continue our journey to the southern tip of the Island.
 Tonight we spend our evening in Rose Harbour Inlet a former whaling station that employed as many as 100 men between 1920 and 1942.
 Overnight Rose Harbour Guesthouse